Privacy Policy

 Links

 This website contains links to other sites.
-Please be aware that ADF is not responsible for the privacy practices of such other sites.
-We encourage our website users to be aware when they leave our site and to read the privacy statements of every website that collects personal data.
-ADFinternational.org is the only website to which this privacy statement applies.
-See Terms & Conditions.
+Please note that ADF is not responsible for the privacy practices of other sites.
+We encourage users to review the privacy statements of every website that collects personal data.
+This privacy statement applies solely to ADFinternational.org.
+Refer to our Terms & Conditions for more details.

 Surveys